MALiA Bylaws

 Section 1

-All meetings will follow parliamentary procedures as outlined in the latest edition of Robert's Rules of Order.
+All meetings will follow parliamentary procedures as outlined in the Standard Operating Procedures.

 Section 1

-The power to amend or repeal these bylaws is vested in the member libraries at any meeting of the Board, regular or called, by a two thirds majority vote, if such action has been announced and made available to each member library at least thirty days in advance of the meeting.
+The power to amend or repeal these bylaws is vested in the member libraries at any meeting of the Board, regular or called, by a two thirds majority vote, if such action has been announced and the proposed revision of the bylaws made available to each member library at least thirty days in advance of the meeting.

 Section 1

-If the need for MALiA ceases to exist, the member libraries may declare their intention to dissolve the corporation by a majority vote of the members in office.
+If the need for MALiA ceases to exist, the member libraries may declare their intention to dissolve the corporation by a majority vote of the Board.

 Section 2